Teach English in Murcia in Schools of the Region with ConversaSpain

 An Opportunity to Learn Spanish while Teaching English in the Region of Murcia

-For participants with the ConversaSpain program looking to improve their Spanish, Murcia and Cartagena are the perfect locations in which to do so.
-With less tourism than nearby cities such as Valencia and Granada, both Murcia and Cartagena offer a fantastic environment in which to completely immerse oneself in Spanish culture and practice the language.
+For participants with the ConversaSpain program looking to improve their Spanish, Murcia is a great region in which to do so.
+With less tourism than nearby regions such as Valencia and Andalucía, Murcia offers a fantastic environment in which to completely immerse oneself in Spanish culture and practice the language.

 Spanish is now the second most commonly spoken language across the world.
 Those looking for English teaching jobs in Murcia and Cartagena will have the best opportunities to learn a language spoken by more than 437 million people worldwide.
 Spanish language schools are popping up in both cities so participants will find plenty of opportunities to learn the local language.